hafeild/entities/README.md

 # Installing

-Clone this directory onto a webserver that has PHP enabled and Java 1.8 or higher installed.
+Clone this directory onto a webserver that has PHP 5.5+ and Java 1.8 or higher installed.

 Copy `conf-EXAMPLE.json` to `conf.json` and edit it.
 Note that you can must